RoMcGill/H2R-PP5/README.md

 ### Create a brand
-this page will Promt loged in users with a simple form alowing them to create their brand/ storefront on our site when the, user is Goven staff status by an admin thy will be able to add products
+this page will Promt loged in users with a simple form alowing them to create their brand/ storefront on our site when the, user is Goven staff status by an admin they will be able to add products.

 ### Upload a product
-this page is like the create a brand page, it is a slightly longer form and allows people to create products to add to their site.
+this page  willl prompt an approved user with staff status to create products to add to their brand page, it is alos a simple form that when filled out the data provided will be displayed as a product available for purchase.

 ### checout page
 this page is for customers to checkout their order using Stripe